 The Young Journalists’ Academy is a unique programme aimed at inspiring and training the newsmakers of tomorrow.
-Through our summer school, conferences and master classes, organised in partnership with some of the world’s leading media organisations, the YJA give aspiring journalists the confidence, the skills and the contacts they need to kick-start their careers in the media.
+Through our summer school, conferences and masterclasses, organised in partnership with some of the world’s leading media organisations, the YJA gives aspiring journalists the confidence, the skills and the contacts they need to kick-start their careers in the media.

-All of our opportunities are free and open to 16 to 18 year old students in the UK.
+All of our opportunities are free and open to 16 to 23 year old students in London.
 Past students have gone on to work at high-profile media companies and publications including The Times, the Wall Street Journal, the Sun, Reuters and the BBC.

-The YJA summer school is an intensive, week-long programme that gives state school students from London – who have the talent, but lack the right contacts – the chance to launch their careers in journalism.
+YJA Summer School is an intensive, week-long programme that gives state-school students in London – who have the talent but lack the contacts – a chance to break into the media industry.

 Jasmit Soni, 17, Heston Community School, Hounslow